 Robert Rhodes has a thoughtful piece in the Florida Bar's Environmental and Land Use Section Reporter, entitled "The 2011 Community Planning Act: Certain Change, Uncertain Reform."
 Bob served as the first chair of the section.
-In his piece, he focuses on the Community Planning Act's effects on the state's oversight role and its defects.
-Ultimately, he proposes:
+In his piece, he focuses on the

 [T]he Legislature should statutorily define the operative terms, important state resources and facilities, and adverse impact.
 This is core legislative policy-making and a legislative prerogative and responsibility.
 For reference points, the Legislature can review current state planning policies noted below, the statutory definitions of development of regional impact and the general law guidelines for designating an area of critical state concern.
 Other useful reference points are the SRPPS, which identify regionally significant resources and facilities.